adventurerscodex/adventurerscodex/README.md

 That's it!
 If everything is green, then you're good to go!

-Have questions or just wanna chat?
+Have questions or just want to chat?
 =====================

 Join the conversations at: https://gitter.im/Sonictherocketman/adventurerscodex